Azerbaijani in Moldova

 What Are Their Beliefs?

 Because of the Azeri's historical ties with Iran, Shia Islam is dominant.
-The Azeris are primarily of the Ithna Ashari (Twelver's) tradition of Shia Islam, which emphasizes the importance of 12 divinely ordained leaders, one of whom will appear with Christ in the end times.
+The Azeris are primarily of the Ithna Ashari (Twelver's) tradition of Shia Islam, which emphasizes the importance of 12 divinely ordained leaders, one of whom they believe will appear with Christ in the end times.
 There are also some Sunni Muslims among them.
 Until the twentieth century, most Azeris identified more with Islam than with their nationality.
 These beliefs were modified, especially under the atheistic rule of the USSR.

 What Are Their Needs?